 - How does Cancel for Any reason benefit work?

-a) Your premium payment is received within ten (10) days of the date your initial deposit/payment for your trip is received; and
+a) Your premium payment is received within twenty-one (21) days of the Initial Deposit Date; and

-b) You insure all prepaid trip costs that are subject to cancellation penalties or restrictions and also insure within fifteen (15) days of the payment for those arrangements the cost of any subsequent arrangements (or any other arrangements not made through Your travel agent) added to your trip; and
+b) You insure all pre-paid Trip costs that are subject to cancellation penalties or restrictions, and also insure within fifteen (15) days the cost of any subsequent arrangements (or any other arrangements not made through Your travel agent) added prior to Your Trip; and

-c) You cancel your trip two (2) days or more before your scheduled departure date.
+c) You cancel Your entire Trip two (2) days or more before Your Scheduled Departure Date.

 - Where do I read the fine print?